WT-sudoku/Time-Series-Financial-Modelling-/README.md

-# AIB552 GBA JULY 2025 – GRU-Based Upper-Band Forecasting
+# GRU-Based Upper-Band Forecasting
-**Notebook:** `AIB552_GBA_JULY2025_Group_01-9.ipynb`
+**Notebook:** ``
 **Kernel:** Python 3
 **Language:** python

 ## Project Overview
-This repository contains the notebook used for the AIB552 Deep Learning & Neural Networks Group-Based Assignment (July 2025).
-The project implements a time-series forecasting pipeline to predict an *upper band* for the next-day High price of an equity using a GRU-based neural network.
+This repository contains the notebook used for the mini-project implements a time-series forecasting pipeline to predict an *upper band* for the next-day High price of an equity using a GRU-based neural network.
 The modeling approach targets the next-day Close→High ratio (often in log space), with training via a quantile/pinball loss at a high quantile (e.g., τ=0.90) to estimate an upper bound.
 Feature engineering can include exogenous signals (e.g., index levels, volatility proxies), and model blending weights are selected via rolling-origin validation focused on recent slices of history.

 ## Notebook Structure (Headings)
 The following headings were detected in the notebook (first 60 shown):